• Skip to primary navigation

 projects; serving on community review boards, community advisory boards and patient and family advisory councils; and assisting with ARresearch, a Translational Research Institute program that signs up potential volunteers for UAMS research studies.

 Nakita Lovelady, Ph.D., M.P.H., challenged the high school students to discover their passion.
-Raised in Helena-West Helena, Lovelady witnessed up close the devastating impacts of chronic diseases, depression and violence within the African American community.
+Raised in Helena-West Helena, Lovelady witnessed up close the devastating impacts of chronic diseases, depression and violence in her community.
 She recently earned her doctorate with a focus on interventions that address gun violence.

 “Figure out what keeps the fire burning inside of you,” she said.
 “What do you talk about or read about all day?
 What issue is important to you?
 Who will you help?
 What difference do you want to make in this world or your community?
 Think about that and then identify how you can use research to achieve those goals.
 There are communities like mine, like yours, all across this nation that need you.”